REStake for Validators

 Set up REStake

-The following steps will guide you through the process of setting up REStake which is based on the REStake Readme.
+The following steps will guide you through the process of setting up REStake and is based on the REStake Readme.

 Install Docker and Docker Compose

-For Ubuntu, you can also use the following guides to install Docker and Docker Compose:
+For Ubuntu, you can also use the following guides:

 Install Docker: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04